 Ok, we’re just going to say it: you should always incorporate a pair of the best studio headphones when you’re monitoring mixes.
 Any music producer who knows what they're talking about will tell you that they monitor mixes using as many different systems as they can get their hands on: a pair of studio monitors, a Bluetooth speaker, even a car stereo.
 And, of course, you should always include a pair of the best studio headphones in the mix too.
-Indeed, no music pro would consider mixing a project without using monitor headphones at some stage.
-Here we have a guide to the best studio headphones to help you find the right pair and get the best from your mixes.
+Indeed, no music pro would consider mixing a project without monitor headphones at some stage.
+Here is our guide to the best studio headphones to help you find the right pair and get the best from your mixes.

 For studio use, the best monitor headphones for you will be the ones that you can mix on and produce a result that’ll sound good wherever you play it.
 In this regard, the choice will be entirely subjective.
 You may want a pair solely for mixing purposes, or something that can pull double duty and tackle everyday music-listening duties too.
 Or perhaps you’re in the market for a pair of workhorse headphones sturdy enough to cope with life on the open road.